deepin-community/python3.11/Doc/library/socket.rst

-* In *non-blocking mode*, operations fail (with an error that is unfortunately system-dependent) if they cannot be completed immediately: functions from the :mod:`select` can be used to know when and whether a socket is available for reading or writing.
+* In *non-blocking mode*, operations fail (with an error that is unfortunately system-dependent) if they cannot be completed immediately: functions from the :mod:`select` module can be used to know when and whether a socket is available for reading or writing.

 * In *timeout mode*, operations fail if they cannot be completed within the timeout specified for the socket (they raise a :exc:`timeout` exception)